jadebono/mastergen_go/README.md

 1. Although you should provide nothing but an integer for depth, input validation has been implemented forthis field with the following results:
    - Leaving the depth field blank => Depth is set to 1 (i.e. the phrase will be hashed ONCE).
    - Inputting an float into the depth field => Depth is set to the float rounded to an integer (ex: 3.2 => 3, 4.8 => 5).
-1. Code developed on and for Debian based linux distros

 ---